Use it on trains and buses! A great value ticket: the "Kamakura Free Environmental Ticket"

 Official website here

-When I checked the bus schedule, the next bus was scheduled to arrive soon, so I decided to take the bus again to Kita-Kamakura Station.
+I checked the bus times and saw that the next bus was due to arrive soon, so I decided to take the bus again to Kita-Kamakura Station.

-Engakuji Temple is located right next to Kita-Kamakura Station.
+Engakuji Temple is located very close to Kita-Kamakura Station.

-This time by bus, it will take you about 9 minutes.
+This time the bus ride takes about 9 minutes.

-Engaku-ji Temple, along with the aforementioned Kencho-ji Temple, is said to be a temple that represents the Kamakura Zen sect.
+Engakuji Temple, along with Kenchoji Temple, is said to be one of the representative temples of Kamakura Zen Buddhism.

-Next to the stairs, bright greenery continues all the way to the main gate.
+Alongside the stairs, vibrant greenery continues all the way to the main gate.

-This main gate, where the greenery turns bright red in autumn, is also famous for its beautiful autumn leaves.
+In autumn, this main gate turns from green to bright red, and it is also famous for its beautiful autumn leaves.

-Surrounded by mountains on three sides, Kamakura has many valleys cut into the mountains, called yato.
+Kamakura is surrounded by mountains on three sides, and there are many valleys cut into the mountains called yato.

 Engakuji Temple